Available January 2025

 Corbett’s informative detailed letters in particular provide an important insight into life in the Victorian navy in many parts of the world, and how senior officers recorded and communicated their experiences.

-The work starts with the shipwreck of HMS Wolverene in the Caribbean in 1855 and Corbett’s subsequent court martial in Bermuda.
+The work starts with his years as a midshipman in the Mediterranean, a year of action against the slave trade including an act of heroism in which he was badly wounded, a visit to India and his first command in the Caribbean ending with a shipwreck in 1855.
 It continues with the commissioning of his new command, the paddle steamer HMS Inflexible, in 1856 and his epic voyage towing a gunboat to Hong Kong in record time.
 The Shropshire-born officer served in China, India, the Mediterranean, North America, Syria, and on the East African coast.
 His descendant, David Peretz, provides Corbett’s vivid detailed account of his time in China, including his involvement in the May/June 1857 actions there.

 About the author